bcgov/mobile-developer-guide/docs/distribution_methods.md

-# Mobile App Distribution Methods
+# Mobile App Distribution Methods - TEST

 Mobile apps are distributed either through the public app stores or   MDM InTune.
 Please review the diagram below to determine the distribution method for your app.